-The proof of the theorem will occupy the rest of the section.
-First of all we describe the associated variety of the primitive ideal $\J(\O)$.
-This was stated in \cite[\textsection 5.4]{Lo16}, but we provide a proof for completeness. \begin{Lemma} For $\O \in \g^*/G$ we let $\Sc$ be a sheet of $\g^*$ containing $\O$.
+The first step is to describe the associated variety of the primitive ideal $\J(\O)$.
+This was stated in \cite[\textsection 5.4]{Lo22}, but we provide a proof for completeness.
+Another proof has appeared recently in \cite[Proposition~6.1.2(1)]{LMM21}. \begin{Lemma} For $\O \in \g/G$ we let $\Sc$ be a sheet of $\g$ containing $\O$.
 Then

 \end{Lemma} \begin{proof} Let $(\l, \O_0, z)$ be the birationally minimal orbit datum inducing to $\O$.
-For $t\in \C$ we can consider the orbit $\O(t)$ which is dense in the image of the generalised Springer map $G \times_P (tz + \O_0 + \n) \to \g$.
+For $t\in \C$ we can consider the orbit $\O(t)$ which is dense in the image of the generalised Springer map $G \times^P (tz + \O_0 + \n) \to \g$.
 By definition we have $\O(1) = \O$ and $\O(0) = \Ind_\l^\g(\O_0)$, whilst $\dim \O(t)$ is constant.
 It follows that $\O$ and $\Ind_\l^\g(\O_0)$ lie in a sheet.
 Since $\O_0$ is nilpotent and every sheet contains a unique nilpotent orbit, $\Sc \cap \N(\g) = \Ind_\l^\g(\O_0)$ for every sheet containing $\O$.

-Now write $X$ for the dense orbit in $G\times_P (X_0 \times \n)$.
-Since $\gr$ is exact on strictly filtered vector spaces, the graded ideal $\gr \J(\O)$ is the kernel of the comoment map $\C[\g] \to \C[X]$.
-This factors through the comoment map for $\C[\Ind_\l^\g(\O_0)]$, which shows that $\gr \J(\O)$ is the defining ideal of $\overline{\Ind_\l^{\g}(\O_0)}$.
+Now write $G/H$ for the dense orbit in $G\times^P (X_0 \times \n)$.
+Since $\gr$ is exact on strictly filtered vector spaces, the graded ideal $\gr \J(\O)$ is the kernel of the comoment map $\C[\g] \to \C[G/H]$.
+This factors through the comoment map for $\C[\g] \to \C[\overline{\Ind_\l^\g(\O_0)}]$, which shows that $\sqrt{\gr \J(\O)}$ is the defining ideal of $\overline{\Ind_\l^{\g}(\O_0)}$.
 This completes the proof. \end{proof}